clodoN1109/turing-universal-machines/README.md

   The code, written in C#, is organized into three files:

-  - UniversalMachine.cs : Defines the machine, its components ( tape and scanner ) and its behavior ( Run and PassInstruction methods ).
+  - UniversalMachine.cs : Defines the machine, its components ( tape and scanner ) and its behavior ( Run and GetInstruction methods ).

   - MachineConfig.cs : Defines the possible configurations to be fed to a created machine (for now, only C10 and C1011, examples Turing uses in his essay).